The HoTT reals coincide with the Euclidean reals: Preliminaries

 A morphism of Cauchy structures from $R$ to $S$ is a map $f:R\to S$ and a family of maps $g_{\varepsilon,u,v}:u\sim_\varepsilon v \to f(u)\sim_\varepsilon f(v)$ that preserve $\rat$, $\lim$ and $\eq$ in the obvious sense.
 Explicitly:

 \end{definition}

-\begin{remark}\leavevmode \begin{enumerate} \item The remaining four maps of the Cauchy structure are automatically preserved as $\sim$ is valued in propositions. \item A morphism of Cauchy structures from $R$ to $S$ gives rise to a map $\mathcal{C}_{R}\to\mathcal{C}_{S}$. \item Identity maps are Cauchy structure morphisms, and Cauchy structure morphisms are closed under composition. \item We emphasize that even though a Cauchy structure has the $\lim$ map, it need not be Cauchy complete, since the elements $x_\varepsilon$ of a Cauchy approximation might not be of the form $\rat(q)$ or $\lim(z)$.
-In other words, the $\lim$ map does not necessarily compute limits. \end{enumerate} \end{remark}
+The role of the perhaps arbitrary-looking distance laws is that they couple the behavior of $\rat$, $\lim$, and the pseudometric $\sim$.
+They constitute a bare minimum of data to formulate an induction principle. \begin{remark} \leavevmode \begin{enumerate} \item Identity maps are Cauchy structure morphisms, and Cauchy structure morphisms are closed under composition. \item The distance laws of a Cauchy structure are automatically preserved by Cauchy structure morphisms, as $\sim$ is valued in propositions. \item A morphism of Cauchy structures from $R$ to $S$ lifts to a map $\CA_{R}\to\CA_{S}$ on the Cauchy approximations. \item We emphasize that even though a Cauchy structure has the $\lim$ map, it need not be Cauchy complete, since the elements $x_\varepsilon$ of a Cauchy approximation might not be of the form $\rat(q)$ or $\lim(z)$.
+In other words, the $\lim$ map does not necessarily compute limits.

+For example, we may define a Cauchy structure on a type $\bool$ with two elements, where both $\rat$ and $\lim$ constantly output $\false$, and we have the relations $\true\sim_\varepsilon\true$ and $\false\sim_\varepsilon\false$ for all $\varepsilon$, but nothing else.
+Then we have a Cauchy approximation that is constantly $\true$, and $\lim$ computes it limit as $\false$, which is not a limit in the sense of Definition~\ref{def:limits:premetric}---a valid limit would be $\true$. \end{enumerate} \end{remark}